 3. Chemical Weapons - As with biological agents, chemical warfare agents have also been suggested.
 There is more concern here however as it is known that a number of Iraqi facilities containing chemical agents were hit during the air and ground offensives which could have led to low level exposure to Coalition troops.
 Sarin and Cyclosarin were detected 8 months after the war by a UN inspection team, for example.
 It is now widely accepted that Iraq had sizeable stockpiles of sarin which could be used in SCUD missile warheads for example.
 There have been a number of animal studies with subclinical levels of sarin to ascertain whether a possible low level exposure could cause long term injury and illness in veterans.
 A 2002 study on rats found that low level exposure to sarin for a period of 1 week caused significant suppression of the immune system (6).
-Other researchers have had similar findings regarding immune-suppression and also found that low dose sarin "resulted in brain alterations in densities of chlonergic receptor subtypes that may be associated with memory loss and cognitive dysfunction."(7) There is considerable ongoing research into possible CW exposures in all countries involved.
+Other researchers have had similar findings regarding immune-suppression and also found that low dose sarin "resulted in brain alterations in densities of chlonergic receptor subtypes that may be associated with memory loss and cognitive dysfunction."(7) Of course, these symptoms could also be the result of the psychological stress encountered in the battlefield environment; in this case, therapies from counseling and psychotherapy to music therapy or mindfulness, may speculatively reduce their severity.
+There is however, considerable ongoing research into possible CW exposures in all countries involved.

 4. Other Chemical Agents - Besides possible exposure to chemical warfare agents, the coalition troops were constantly exposed to chemicals whose use is considered safe.
 It must be noted however, that they were just the type of chemicals reported to cause symptoms in multiple chemical sensitivity (MCS), i.e. volatile organic compounds (VOC's), mainly hydrocarbons.
 Some of these chemicals are: